 Wear Compression Stockings

-This legwear strategically applies pressure to the leg to help your veins circulate blood properly.
+Compression socks strategically apply pressure to the leg to help your veins circulate blood properly.
 If you already have damaged veins, or if you spend most of your day sitting or standing, compression stockings may help remove some of the pressure.
 Make sure to talk to a specialist before picking up a pair.
 Compression stockings are not one-size-fits-all, and you want to make sure you’re using the level of compression that will offer the best benefit for your vein health.

 See a Vein Care Specialist